GRANTS

 • Supplement chapter programs budgets to expand the depth and/or reach of the program

-• Launch new chapters
+• Launch new chapters, clubs, or initiatives

 • Engage prospects and teens not yet involved with BBYO